rhortal/n8n-with-ffmpeg/README.md

   - Use the GitHub web UI Packages page → select package → Delete (requires appropriate permissions).

 Security notes
-- Do not store PATs or other secrets in plain text in the repo.
-- For host access, prefer a machine/service user with minimal scopes (read:packages).
 - Use repo secrets for automation and the built-in GITHUB_TOKEN for workflow pushes.

 FAQs